 8. Ask for social skills training with the school counselor.
-Connor got to handpick friends to go with him – and that scored big.
+My son got to handpick friends to go with him – and that scored big.
 It was during lunch.
 They did role playing, board games, played with puppets , etc.

 10. Throw a pool party, gaming bus party, nerf war party, etc, as soon as school starts.
 Invite the whole class.
 Take photos, email them to the teacher and ask if she’ll do a slideshow.
 Email them to the parents too.